highlights of operations

 Energy for Learning® is a long-term initiative by Chevron and our Caltex® retail brand that aims to expose people to new information, new skills and different ways of thinking.
 In partnership with local communities, governments and nonprofit groups, Chevron provides school supplies and refurbishes libraries and other school facilities.

 The Caltex Fuel Your School program was launched in the Philippines in 2015.
 The program was honored with awards from the American Chamber Foundation of the Philippines and from the Public Relations Society of the Philippines.
-An estimated 600 teachers, 3,000 10th-grade students and 102,200 students from succeeding levels in Metro Manila’s highest-need public schools have benefited from the program.
+An estimated 600 teachers, 3,000 10th-grade students and 102,200 students from succeeding levels in Metro Manila’s and Davao City’s highest-need public schools have benefited from the program.
 Other educational programs we support include:

 - Scholarships for 700 gifted high school and college students in need